mEsUsah/cf_disable_proxies/README.md

 # Cloudflare tools
 Repo of cloudflare tools I create.
+Maby one day there will be more than one here ;)

 ## Disable all proxies
 By default cloudflare enables reverse proxy on all DNS records when you import them into a DNS Zone.